ShreyAswal/Calculator/README.md

 - Addition, subtraction, multiplication, and division operations
 - Clear button to reset the calculator
-- Keyboard support for input
+- Responsive for all devices

 ## Getting Started